stushurik/react-loadable-ts-transformer/README.md

 This is an analog of the babel plugin included with react-loadable.
 The differences are:
 - transformer does not support Loadable.Map case
-- moudles prop contains only relative path (as is in loader prop)
+- modules prop contains only relative path (as is in loader prop)

 Providing opts.webpack and opts.modules for every loadable component is a lot of manual work to remember to do.